auth0/docs/articles/architecture-scenarios/implementation-resources.md

 ### Log data

-[Log data](/logs) made available by Auth0, information on log data retention and tools for exporting log data to external analytical tools for analysis and long-term data retention.
+[Log data](/logs) made available by Auth0 includes information on log data retention and tools for exporting log data to external analytical tools for analysis and long-term data retention.
 This information will be useful for developers and operations teams as well as compliance teams interested in data retention.

 ### Announcements